Finances and Funding

 - Maintain security over cash or checks collected, so your hard-earned money does not "walk off."

 - Receipts should be issued for any money collected or disbursed by the organization.
 There should be a record (receipt) for each transaction, so whoever is designated to review the account does not have to question what is on the bank statement.
 A triplicate receipt book with white, pink, and yellow copies is an adequate tool for this objective.

 - All financial obligations should be paid promptly.

 The EIN number is used to identify an organization for tax purposes with the IRS.
+An EIN is often required by businesses or other partners wishing to host a "spirit night" with an organization or make other donations.
+It will also assist the organization in establishing an off-campus bank account.
 This EIN, also referred to as a Tax ID number (TIN) or FEID#, is similar to a social security number for your organization.
 These instructions lead you to obtain 501(c) 7 status, which is the proper status for a student organization.

 Unless your organization is registered with the State as some type of business your organization will need to select "View Additional Types, Including Tax-Exempt and Governmental Organizations" and then the applicable type of organization.

 Once submitted you will choose to receive the EIN by mail or instantly.
-The IRS will send you official documentation of your number in a couple of weeks.
-Once you receive the official letter from the IRS with the EIN, upload it to the organization’s Eagle Engage Files.
+Once you receive documentation of the EIN, upload it to the organization’s Eagle Engage Files.

 NOTE: Obtaining an EIN number does not mean your organization becomes an official 501(c) 3 Non-Profit Organization that is exempt from federal taxes.
 This is a separate process that has extensive requirements.
 Please note the organization may still pay taxes on purchases with the off-campus bank account but may not have to file a tax return depending on the account’s activity.